EivindArvesen/faarikaal/README.md

 ### Using Sublime Package Control

 If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Soda Theme via the `Package Control: Install Package` menu item.
-The Soda Theme package is listed as `Theme - Faarikaal` in the packages list.
+The Faarikaal Theme package is listed as `Theme - Faarikaal` in the packages list.

 ### Using Git

-Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text application settings area.
+Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text application settings area, and regularly pulling from upstream.

 You can locate your Sublime Text `Packages` directory by using the menu item `Preferences -> Browse Packages...`.